-The mountain biking in San Diego varies from gentle beach cruises to rugged mountain climbs.
-But no matter where or what you ride, there is a sensory onslaught: the sharp tang of sea air, the warm gust of an afternoon breeze, the jitter and bump of a rocky singletrack, the nurturing patter of a mountain waterfall, the refreshing spatter of mud after tearing through a puddle.
-San Diego is alive like that, a rich, vibrant land that fairly begs to be explored.
+Mountain biking in San Diego is a celebration of the senses: the sharp tang of sea air, the warm gust of an afternoon breeze, the jitter and bump of a rocky single track, the nurturing patter of a mountain waterfall, the refreshing splash of mud after tearing through a puddle.

-Riders who don't have the time for a drive inland, or who prefer a more coastal riding experience, will revel in the countless public parks and local riding trails.
+Riders who prefer a more coastal riding experience will revel in the countless public parks and local riding trails.
 For all its urban accouterments, San Diego has open space galore along the coast.
 A great ride is never far from your hotel.

-With rare exceptions, all the local bike shops cater to cyclists of the road and mountain biking stripe.
-Which isn't to say that some don't specialize.
-Two favorites among triathletes and road cyclists are B&L Bike and Sport and Nytro.
-Both shops cater to the elite athlete and age-group racer, but also offer a wide selection of products for the weekend warrior, and have a reputation for good, fast mechanic service.
+With the exception of BMX-specialty shops, many of the local bike shops cater to cyclists of the road and mountain biking stripe.
+A favorite among triathletes and road cyclists is Nytro, in Encinitas, which caters to the elite athlete and age-group racer, and also offers a wide selection of products for the weekend warrior.
+Nytro also has a reputation for good, fast mechanic service.
 UC Cyclery is another longtime favorite known for its service and focus on competitive road cycling.

 As for shops catering more to the mountain biker, Performance Bikes has locations throughout San Diego.

 If you're not fond of lugging your bike through airports, or strapping it to the roof of your car, give Cheap Rentals a try.
 Located on Mission Boulevard in San Diego, it has bikes for on- and off-road cycling.
-Another place for rentals is Bikes and Beyond on Coronado, or try Wheel Fun Rentals which features rental outlets at the Hotel del Coronado and San Diego Marriott Marquis & Marina.
+Another place for rentals is Bikes and Beyond on Coronado, or try Wheel Fun Rentals which features rental outlets at the Hotel del Coronado, San Diego Marriott Marquis & Marina and Balboa Park.

 The trails winding through the eucalyptus forest on the University of California at San Diego are not technically demanding, but the serenity of the thick grove and its soothing aroma makes for a rejuvenating mountain bike ride.
 Many have compared it to a spa treatment on wheels.